 II.
-Such reasons why a number of outline planning permissions have not moved to the reserved matters stages after ten months could be either a reserved matters application is being prepared, pre-application engagement by the promoter in respect of reserved matters or clear assurance from the promoter about the intention to proceed.
-It is also clear there are outline planning permissions that may be delayed due to being sold on.
+There are a number of outline planning permissions that have not moved to the reserved matters stage after ten months with unclear reasons as to why.
+Such reasons could be either a reserved matters application is being prepared, pre-application engagement by the promoter in respect of reserved matters or clear assurance from the promoter about the intention to proceed.
+It is clear there are outline planning permissions that may be delayed due to being sold on.